AppIntro/AppIntro/README.md

 ```

 We suggest to don't declare `MyCustomAppIntro` as your first Activity unless you want the intro to launch every time your app starts.
 Ideally you should show the AppIntro activity only once to the user, and you should hide it once completed (you can use a flag in the `SharedPreferences`).

+## Migrating 🚗

+If you're migrating **from AppIntro v5.x to v6.x**, please expect multiple breaking changes.
+You can find documentation on how to update your code on this other [migration guide](/docs/migrating-from-5.0.md).

 ## Features 🧰